-The Journal of Democracy seeks essays and book reviews that offer clear and compelling perspectives on the emergence, survival, and deepening of democratic norms and institutions.
+The Journal of Democracy seeks essays that offer clear and compelling perspectives on the emergence, survival, and deepening of democratic norms and institutions.
 Submissions or pitches should thus be targeted to the Journal’s broad, global audience, and should avoid overly specialized terminology or jargon.
 Essays that feature quantitative analyses are welcome, but they must be rendered in a manner comprehensible to nonspecialists.
 We recommend prospective authors browse our archives to ensure their submission is distinct and matches the Journal’s scope and style.

 Although we publish on developments in a single country, we generally prefer submissions with a relatively broad focus.
 The Journal is also interested in analyses of political developments and institutions in the United States and other advanced industrialized democracies, but it avoids submissions that seek to advance partisan political positions.

 The Journal welcomes unsolicited submissions for both the quarterly print issue and website.

 Essays submitted for the quarterly issue should be no more than 6,500 words, including endnotes; authors should subtract roughly 300 words from this total for every chart or graphic.
 Endnotes must be numbered, in Chicago style, and strictly limited in quantity.
 Please also submit an abstract of up to 100 words that includes as many keywords from the essay as possible.

 Submissions for our website, or “Online Exclusives,” should be under 2,000 words and should include in-text hyperlinks instead of endnotes.
 Online Exclusives provide cutting-edge analysis of timely democratic developments or events.
 These have appeared as both commentary and field dispatches.